 Cadence grimaced but quickly pulled her lips into a thin line and tucked the chocolate bar back into her pocket.
 “You shouldn’t be wasteful.”

 Weingartner approached them from behind causing the boy to stiffen and run off without another word.
-For a moment, Wilhelm thought he saw the captain’s face fold.
+For a moment, Wilhelm thought he saw the hauptmann’s face fold.